← Writing

 What are we assuming?
 What else might be true?
 What would need to be true for this to work?

-Those questions do not slow teams down in any meaningful way.
-They simply ensure that speed is applied to something that can hold under pressure.
+These questions do not meaningfully slow teams down.
+They simply ensure that speed is applied to something that can hold under pressure, which is usually the intent.

 Fast thinking is not the problem.